Granulate/gprofiler-performance-studio/README.md

 ## Usage

 ### Pre-requisites
-Before using the gProfiler Performance Studio, ensure the following:
+Before using the Continuous Profiler Performance Studio, ensure the following:
 - You have an AWS account and configure your credentials, as the project utilizes AWS SQS and S3.
 - You'll also need to create an SQS queue and an S3 bucket.
 - You have Docker and docker-compose installed on your machine.